Ira-Project/lastword/Fundraise/Neo Application.md

 ---
 1. Short Description

-Our product redifines assesments with the goal of helping STEM teachers identify gaps in their student's conceptual understanding.
+Our product redefines assessments with the goal of helping STEM teachers identify gaps in their student's conceptual understanding.
 Rather than solving questions directly, students explain concepts to Ira (our AI) and teach it how to derive the answers.

 2. What is your market and how big is it?
 What is your approach to tackling this market?

 The total market size would be USD 2.50 trillion, which was the estimated K-12 education market size in 2023.
 Within this vast market, we want to set a new benchmark for formative assessments in STEM, starting with high schools in the US.
 After gaining traction with a few schools, we would push for the counties and school districts to adopt our product as the standardized method for assessing and improving learning outcomes.
-We can also fine tune our AI to be effective at learning STEM concepts.

 3. Who is your target customer?